Diane Keaton Voices Her Support For Woody Allen To Disappointed Fans

 Advertisement

-Sheedey, who was recently in headlines for tweeting cryptic message about James Franco's behavior, proclaimed her support of Farrow and all women who are coming forward.
+Sheedey, who was recently in headlines for tweeting cryptic message about James Franco's behaviour, proclaimed her support of Farrow and all women who are coming forward.

 More celebrities will likely weigh in on this growing conversation on Twitter, expressing their own thoughts on Keaton's comments.
 Meanwhile, more and more (former) fans continue to "cancel" the actress.